awsbpfeiff/Systems-Manager-Labs/Lab_13_OpsCenter.md

-OpsCenters helps provide a regional dashboard to surface infrastructure related issues.
-OpsCenter can report on any data that can be fed into CloudWatch Event Rules and configured as an SSM OpsItem.
-In this example we will enable OpsCenter and review the default rules in creates and look at what a live issue looks like in the dashboard.
+OpsCenter provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational work items (OpsItems) related to AWS resources.
+OpsCenter is designed to reduce mean time to resolution for issues impacting AWS resources.
+This Systems Manager capability aggregates and standardizes OpsItems across services while providing contextual investigation data about each OpsItem, related OpsItems, and related resources.
+OpsCenter also provides Systems Manager Automation documents (runbooks) that you can use to quickly resolve issues.
+You can specify searchable, custom data for each OpsItem.
+You can also view automatically-generated summary reports about OpsItems by status and source.

+In this lab we will enable OpsCenter, create a new OpsItem, trigger the OpsItem, and review the output within OpsCenter.

 1. Navigate to [Systems Manager \> Operations Management \>
     OpsCenter](https://console.aws.amazon.com/systems-manager/opsitems)